 Successful SMS debt collection strategies

-Here at Messente, we’ve conducted our own research into using SMS for debt collection as part of our whitepaper, The Inner Workings of Leading FinTech Companies: Complete Customer Journey with SMS.
+Here at Messente, we’ve conducted our own research into using SMS for debt collection.
 As such, we’re able to share with you some real-life SMS debt collection strategies.

 1. Send an SMS on the customer’s payment due date